Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/th-TH/learn-nominator.md

 ### Required Minimum Stake

-Due to the way the [Phragmen algorithm](learn-phragmen) generates the solution set, and due to the fact that the solution set must fit in a single block, there is a minimum number of DOT you must nominate with in order to receive staking rewards.
+Due to the way the [Phragmen algorithm](learn-phragmen) generates the solution set, and due to the fact that the solution set must fit in a single block, there is a minimum number of SOLAR you must nominate with in order to receive staking rewards.

 This number fluctuates every era, and the most recent and up to date version can be found out using [this community-developed tool](https://polkaview.network/dot) or through [these scripts](https://github.com/axia-tech/validator-stats) which you can run on your machine.
-See the [Election Solution Set](https://wiki.axiasolar.network/docs/en/learn-nominator#the-election-solution-set) section on the Nominator page for more details.
+See the [Election Solution Set](https://solar.wiki.axiacoin.network/docs/en/learn-nominator#the-election-solution-set) section on the Nominator page for more details.

 ### Oversubscribed Validators